ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 # Update

 Since writing this post, I have since moved from Byword to MultiMarkdown Composer.
-I also no longer use Code blocks, because I can accomplish as much using Markdown blocks[^It never donned on me that I could use Markdown blocks -- full of HTML content -- and edit said HTML in the Markdown blocks in the Squarespace iOS [Blog](http://www.squarespace.com/) app].
-See my post [here](http://www.theoveranalyzed.net/archive/2015/4/byword-multimarkdown-composer-and-more) for details.
+I also no longer use `Code blocks`, and instead am using `Markdown blocks`.
+It never occurred to me that I could past pure HTML (parsed from Byword, or now, MultiMarkdown Composer) directly into the `Markdown blocks`.
+Doing so allows me to edit posts on the go from the Squarespace iOS [Blog](https://itunes.apple.com/us/app/squarespace-blog/id715084234?ls=1&mt=8&at=1l3vx9s) app].
+Editing content in `Code blocks` required a desktop browser.
+See my [post](@@SiteRoot@@/2015/3/4/byword-multimarkdown-composer-and-more) for details.

 [^ci]: These steps are arguably the hardest part of implementing Bigfoot footnotes.
-Most early bloggers are like myself: they don't know any HTML.
-They don't know any jQuery.
+Most early bloggers are like myself -- they don't know *any* HTML.
+They don't know any JavaScript, either.
 [^nb]: That is, in actuality, the entire purpose of Markdown: easy parsing to HTML.
 [^lw]: I really do try to keep things brief.
 [^to]:Turns Out™ that standard-Markdown, what Squarespace supports, does *not* support footnotes natively.
 Dumb.
-[^sir]: Accidental Tech Podcast [Episode 87](http://atp.fm/episodes/87), in which Siracusa describes his workflow, consisting of almost 100% writing in HTML (**!**)
+[^sir]: Accidental Tech Podcast [Episode 87](http://atp.fm/episodes/87), in which Siracusa describes his workflow, consisting of almost 100% writing in HTML (wow)